kaltura-vpaas/webvr-kaltura-demo/README.md

 # ![blender_aframe](readme-assets/blender_aframe.jpg)

-Finally, find the cube asset you created as a placeholder, and change it to an `aframe` box.
+In the `index.html` produced by the aframe exporter,  find the cube asset you created as a placeholder, and change it to an `aframe` box.
 You will have to experiment with dimensions of the box between `height`, `width` and `depth` , but the position will be correct:

 ```html
  <a-box test height="7.2" depth="12.8" position="-13.982090950012207 8.457517623901367 2.251915454864502"